Vidocq (2001 film): Plot

-Boisset's investigation leads him to Sylvia, the brothel manager, a journalist named Froissard who is investigating the masked murderer, and Marine Lafitte, wife of Ernest.
+Boisset's investigation leads him to Sylvia, the brothel manager; journalist Froissard, who is investigating the masked murderer; and Marine Lafitte, wife of Ernest.
 They reveal that Lafitte, Belmont and Veraldi were narcissists, committed to preventing death by aging.
-A man with a mirror mask, called the Alchemist, offered them an elixir of eternal youth in return for their cooperation in capturing young maidens for his experiments.
+The Alchemist offered an elixir of eternal youth in return for their cooperation in capturing young maidens for his experiments.
 The three rich men went along, but later stopped cooperating due to a sense of guilt, so the Alchemist killed them.
 After Boisset leaves, the Alchemist arrives, killing Froissard and Marine.
-Boisset's investigation attracts the attention of Tauzet, who notices that the Alchemist is disposing of witnesses, and fears Boisset is next.
+Tauzet notices that the Alchemist is disposing of witnesses, and fears Boisset is next.

-Boisset sneaks in to retrieve Vidocq's notes, where he encounters Lautrennes and Tauzet.
-Lautrennes attempts to arrest Boisset, but the journalist escapes.
-The notes reveal that Vidocq found the Alchemist's lab, where he was using the maidens' blood to create a magic substance for his mask, which grants eternal youth by sucking the souls out of his victims.
-The Alchemist arrived and attacked Vidocq, who managed to take a piece from the Alchemist's mask before the killer escaped.
-Vidocq's final note states that the Alchemist would need someone to manufacture the mirrored mask, leading him to the glass factory.
+Boisset sneaks in to retrieve Vidocq's notes, and encounters Lautrennes and Tauzet.
+Lautrennes attempts to arrest Boisset, who escapes.
+The notes reveal that Vidocq found a lab where the Alchemist was using the maidens' blood to create a substance for his mask, which grants eternal youth by sucking the souls out of his victims.
+The Alchemist arrived and attacked Vidocq, who took a piece from the former's mask before the killer escaped.
+Vidocq's final note states that the Alchemist would need someone to manufacture the mask, leading him to the glass factory.

-Boisset, Nimier and Preah head to the factory, ushered by an artisan, and closely trailed by both Tauzet and Lautrennes.
-Just as Boisset declares there are no more leads and witnesses, the artisan removes his prosthetic, revealing himself to be Vidocq.
-It turns out Vidocq had jumped into a secret hole in the furnace wall, which he saw in the reflection of the mirror mask before the Alchemist's reveal to be Boisset himself.
-Vidocq then admits to faking his own death simply to let Boisset's guard down, as he knows the Alchemist would destroy all clues and witnesses through any means necessary.
+Boisset, Nimier and Preah head to the factory, ushered by an artisan, and trailed by both Tauzet and Lautrennes.
+The artisan eventually removes his prosthetic, revealing himself to be Vidocq.
+Vidocq had actually jumped into a secret hole in the furnace wall, which he saw in the mask's reflection before the Alchemist revealed himself to be Boisset.
+Vidocq faked his own death to let Boisset's guard down, knowing the Alchemist would destroy all clues and witnesses through any means necessary.

-With his cover blown, Boisset lets out a monstrous roar and dons the Alchemist's mirror mask.
+With his cover blown, Boisset dons the Alchemist's mask.
 Nimier opens fire, but is killed as the Alchemist magically reflects the bullets back at him.
-Vidocq pursues the Alchemist into a hall of mirrors, where he forces the Alchemist to look into a mirror shard, freeing all the souls trapped inside the mask.
+Vidocq pursues the Alchemist into a hall of mirrors and forces him to look into a mirror shard, freeing the souls trapped inside the mask.
 Vidocq impales the Alchemist with a shard of mirror and throws him into a river.
 Although the others insist the Alchemist is dead, Vidocq is unnerved by the lack of a body.

-At Nimier's funeral, as the characters walk away, the Alchemist's laugh can be heard in the distance, accompanied by the glimmer of his mirror mask.
+At Nimier's funeral, as everyone walks away, the Alchemist's laugh can be heard in the distance, accompanied by the glimmer of his mirror mask.